yguitton/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 ## Response
 The Response feature is a categorical target variable indicating whether patients benefited from immune checkpoint blockade (ICB) therapy, classified as 0 (no benefit) or 1 (benefit).
 The model is trained using all previous features to predict patient outcomes when ICB is chosen as the treatment.

+# Model Architecture Selection Process

+In the article ({% cite Chang2024 %}), the model was trained using different architectures, including Decision Tree, Random Forest, Logistic Regression, and XGBoost, using the scikit-learn framework (full code is available here: [Chang et al., github repo](https://github.com/rootchang/LORIS/tree/main/code).
+In the end, the best model architecture was a Logistic LASSO (Least Absolute Shrinkage and Selection Operator) Regression model, fitting the six features discussed above.
+This model was named LLR6.

+It is important to note that PyCaret has the capability of training different model architectures, just as was done by Chang et al., 2024, but automatically.
+At the end of the run, a tabular list ranked by decreasing model performance is output.

+When setting up the PyCaret Model Comparison tool, one option, `Only Select Classification Models if you don't want to compare all models,` can be used to select specific architectures to be tested during training.
+Since the purpose of this tutorial is to replicate what was done, this option won't be used, and therefore, all possible models will be trained.
+Thus, we expect to obtain the same results as Chang et al., where the Logistic Regression Model has the best performance among all other models.

 # Prepare environment and get the data
 > <comment-title>Preprocessing the raw data</comment-title>